pythonicmux/multiorderAlgorithm/README.md

 <b>
 The output must be an ordered list {(S, action, id), ...},
 </b> where action is in
-{Pickup, Dropoff}.
-Pickup means the robot picks up the order id which starts at node S, and Dropoff means the robot drops off the order id which ends at node S.
+{Pickup, Dropoff, Transit}.
+Pickup means the robot picks up the order id which starts at node S, and Dropoff means the robot drops off the order id which ends at node S. Transit means that this move is to an intermediate node that is on the way to processing order id in some way.

-For each order id, (S, Pickup, id) must be before (D, Dropoff, id) in the list.
+For each order id, (S, Pickup, id) must be before (D, Dropoff, id) in the list, and between each Pickup and Dropoff there must be a valid sequence of Transit moves to get to the node via the edges of the graph.

 <b>
 This output is correct if and only if, each order is picked up, and then dropped off at a later time,